 • "The kids cried all night knowing they have to go to your place today.
 Do you really want to do that to them every week?"

-Bargaining is the stage where you come to the full realization of your situation and will negotiate anything to make the pain go away.
+Bargaining is the stage where you come to the full realisation of your situation and will negotiate anything to make the pain go away.
 You might ask your ex for forgiveness and plead to get back together.
 You might feel the need to make amends for the hurt you’ve caused and allow your ex to take more in the financial settlement or in shared custody.
-You might also make promises you know you can’t commit to.
+You also might make promises you know you can’t commit to.
 Find someone you trust to be your sounding board so they can ensure you don’t regret the decisions you make while in this stage of grief.

-Depression is when you hit rock bottom - feeling like you never want to leave your bed for days.
+Depression is when you hit rock bottom, feeling like you never want to leave your bed for days.
 It’s where you burst into tears when your boss asks “how was your weekend?”.
 It’s when you stop taking calls from friends as the thought of going out for a drink and being surrounded by everybody else having fun makes you want to vomit.
 It’s when your kids might not know how to cope with your sadness.
 That is totally ok.
 This stage is necessary for your psyche to come to terms with the reality of the situation, the uneasiness of how your world has changed and anxiety in what the future holds.
 It might take a month, it might take several, but you will get through it by drawing on the strength and love of others, and then you’re on the home stretch!

 The day you feel that everything will be ok is the day you’ve reached acceptance.
 It’s the day that you know it’s not worth taking the bait from your ex who is still in earlier stages of grief.
-That's not to say you won’t feel a vast array of emotions, but you won’t let it take your focus away from the good things in your life – your children, you family, your friends, your health, and most importantly your pursuit of fulfilment.
+That's not to say you won’t feel a vast array of emotions, but you won’t let take your focus away from the good things in your life – your children, you family, your friends, your health, and most importantly you’re pursuit of fulfilment.